civboot/fngi/README.md

 > Fngi and civboot should be considred an
 > [Obsolete Technology](http://xkcd.com/1891)

+## Motivation
+Fngi is a "macro first" language.
+Why?
+So that it can evolve to be whatever is needed of it.
+To understand this better, go back to early programming
+languages: unix had sh and C.

+Sh is barely a lanugage.
+It has only a single type, the string.
+It has an extremely obtuse syntax who's sole method of operation is to dynamically execute scripts and modify strings.
+In truth, the shell "syntax" depends on a host of of other complex syntaxes: awk, grep, regexes, individual command lines, formats of system files (`/proc/`), etc.

+By contrast, C has a rigid syntax, a complex macro system, a complex build and linking system and and no dynamic features.
+You could never use C as a scripting language, since it has no way to execute a function you just defined.

+What if there could be only one _base_ language, and you could use it as a seed for more application-specific instances?
+It would have to be dynamic, but also compile to a VM bytecode which can be executed immediately, but can also be built into a native executable.
+If we are following in the footsteps of sh, it should also be extremely small and simple in it's beginninings.

+The first thing to note about fngi is that it has a **concrete syntax**.
+This means there is no (inherent) abstract syntax tree -- every token is simply compiled or executed immediately.
+In fngi, any function can declare itself as `syn` (syntactical) and take control of its own destiny, reading tokens and doing with them whatever it wishes.
+With great power comes great responsibility.
+This leads to a radical "macro first" language, where language features can be added by modules and imported as-needed.

 ## Goals

 fngi's goal is to evolve into nothing less than the primary programming language